 WHO praises Italy's 'genuine sacrifices' to slow virus

-The World Health Organization on Sunday saluted Italy's "genuine sacrifices" after the government put a quarter of the population under lockdown to try to halt the spread of the novel coronavirus
+The World Health Organization on Sunday saluted Italy's "genuine sacrifices" after the government put a quarter of the population under lockdown to try to halt the spread of the novel coronavirus.
+Over 15 million people in northern Italy woke on Sunday to find themselves cut off from the rest of the country after the government imposed strict measures to slow the epidemic.

-"The government & the people of Italy are taking bold, courageous steps aimed at slowing the spread of the #coronavirus & protecting their country & world," WHO director-genral Tedros Adhanom Ghebreyesus said in a tweet
+Prime Minister Giuseppe Conte decided to limit movement in and out of the north, including Venice and the financial capital Milan, for nearly a month.
+"The government & the people of Italy are taking bold, courageous steps aimed at slowing the spread of the #coronavirus & protecting their country & world," WHO director-general Tedros Adhanom Ghebreyesus said in a tweet.

+"They are making genuine sacrifices. @WHO stands in solidarity with Italy & is here to continue supporting you."
+With more than 230 fatalities, Italy has recorded the most deaths from the COVID-19 disease of any country outside China, where the outbreak began in December.
+Rome's new rules came shortly after the news the number of people infected had jumped by over 1,200 in a 24-hour period.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)